dustinlyons/nixos-config/README.md

   "secret.age".publicKeys = [ user1 system1 ];
 }
 ```
 where `"secret.age"` is your new filename.
+Now we have two files: `secrets.nix` and our `secret.age`.
+Let me show you.

 ## Example
-So, let's say I wanted to create a new secret to hold my Github SSH key.
+Let's say I wanted to create a new secret to hold my Github SSH key.

 I would `cd` into my `nix-secrets` repo directory, verify the `agenix` configuration (named `secrets.nix`) exists, then run
 ```